We are delighted to share a suite of resources which have been developed to support the MCAS community.

 Download the brochure in colour here.

-Dr Bethan Myers recently presented her research on biomarker tests for MCAS at the British Society for Haematology meeting.
+In 2021, Dr Bethan Myers presented her research on biomarker tests for MCAS at the British Society for Haematology meeting.

-To watch a video presentation of her research click here
+You can watch a video presentation of her research here.

-Our latest research into both adult and paediatric experiences of MCAS was recently presented at the British Society of Gastroenterology 2021
+Our latest research into both adult and paediatric experiences of MCAS and gastrointestinal symptoms was recently presented at the British Society of Gastroenterology 2021.

 We believe these resources will be helpful in understanding MCAS and providing practical advice for diagnosis and treatment of mast cell activation syndrome.